gnap114039/thinkorswim/README.md

-# Docker thinkorswim for linux
+# Thinkorswim docker image for linux
 This is thinkorswim docker images.

 ## Step 1